zuozhenggh/learning-library/developer-library/converged-db-on-premises/setup-compute/setup-compute-adb.md

       <copy>
       oci db autonomous-database generate-wallet --password WElcome123## --file converged-wallet.zip --autonomous-database-id </copy> ocid1.autonomousdatabase.oc1.iad.xxxxxxxxxxxxxxxxxxxxxx
       ````
-2. The wallet file will be downloaded to your cloud shell file system
+2. The wallet file will be downloaded to your cloud shell file system in /home/yourtenancyname
 3. Click the list command below to verify the *converged-wallet.zip* was created

       ````